How To Reduce Heat Loss In A House

 Uninsulated roofs or poorly insulated roofs can allow significant amounts of heat to escape from a house due to the fact that heat rises.
 Roof and loft insulation of around 300mm is required by the latest Building Regulations, which can either be rolls of insulation materials such as wool, rigid insulation boards or spray foam insulation.
 When implementing roof insulation, it is crucial to ensure that there are no gaps in the insulation as this will simply allow the heat to pass through the gap and reduce the benefit of the insulation.

 With an estimated lifespan of 40 years, it is predicted that loft insulation will pay for itself many times over.
 If you can access the loft easily and it does not suffer from any damp problems, you can install the insulation yourself.
-If you already have loft insulation, it is important to check that this is all in tact and there are no gaps where heat may be leaking out.
+If you already have loft insulation, it is important to check that this is all intact and there are no gaps where heat may be leaking out.

 Roof insulation